swainechen/chenlab-training/sysadmin/bioinformatics.md

 * [SRST2](#SRST2)

 #### [ASCP](http://downloads.asperasoft.com/connect2/)
 This is useful for fast downloads, such as from ENA or Genbank.
-This seems to be easiest to install as the user (ubuntu).
+This seems to be best (and easiest) to install as the user (ubuntu).
 ```
 # make sure you're in a user (ubuntu) shell and not root
 cd /home/ubuntu